dr-natetorious/book-Fuzz_Testing/Chapters/4_FuzzTest.md

 The setup process leverages your existing Docker testing infrastructure but focuses on business logic rather than input validation.
 You'll compile your service with FuzzTest instrumentation in the same Docker container, define the property that must hold (no duplicate charges), then watch systematic exploration uncover business logic edge cases that traditional testing approaches struggle to find.

+You can typically set up automated detection for business logic failures in 30-45 minutes—issues that manual testing would be unlikely to discover efficiently.
 Notice how FuzzTest complements your existing crash testing rather than replacing it.
 AFL++ still prevents memory corruption in payment calculations.
 Input validation testing still catches parsing failures.
 FuzzTest adds business logic verification that ensures correct behavior even when parsing succeeds and memory remains uncorrupted.

+This complementary approach becomes crucial as you tackle more sophisticated business rules.
+Consider the complexity of a typical payment processing service: transaction validation, fraud detection, currency conversion, tax calculation, promotional discount application, refund processing, and chargeback handling.
+Each component contains business logic that must maintain correctness under all conditions, not just avoid crashes.

 ### Extending Property Testing to Complex Business Rules